Rodolfo Castro Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 22nd in MLB.
+- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 21st in the league.

-- The Dodgers have the 16th-ranked team ERA across all MLB pitching staffs (4.37).
+- The Dodgers' 4.48 team ERA ranks 19th across all MLB pitching staffs.

-- The Dodgers rank 18th in baseball in home runs surrendered (27 total, 1.2 per game).
+- Dodgers pitchers combine to rank 18th in baseball in home runs allowed (28 total, 1.2 per game).

-- Syndergaard makes the start for the Dodgers, his fifth of the season.
-He is 0-3 with a 4.91 ERA and 19 strikeouts in 22 2/3 innings pitched.
+- Gonsolin will make his first start of the season for the Dodgers.

-- In his most recent time out on Wednesday, the right-hander tossed six innings against the New York Mets, giving up two earned runs while surrendering five hits.
+- The 28-year-old right-hander started and threw 1 1/3 innings when he last appeared Saturday, Oct.
+15 against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.